Section 106 and Viability: The Basics Explained

 You can see how the above outline provides scope for local authorities to request certain uses of land from developers.
 This where the use of Section 106 as a mechanism for Affordable Housing creation has come from.

 Local Authorities outline their planning obligations and developer contributions in their adopted development plans in varying levels of detail.
-Regarding the use of Section 106 to provide Affordable Housing, the local plan will usually outline the following things:
+Regarding the use of Section 106 to provide Affordable Housing, the local plan usually explains the following:

 • Their unit threshold for requesting Affordable Housing units/contributions